mahuntington/data-science-notes/intro.md

 ## Lesson Objectives

-1. Intros
+1. Talk About Each Other
-1. What is Data Science?
+1. Describe What Data Science Is

-## Intros
+1. Describe the Qualities Of A Data Scientist
+1. Describe the Data Science Workflow

+## Talk About Each Other

 1. Here's a bit about me
 1. This class can be about networking, too!
 Tell us about yourself!